-Professor Eileen Baldry, Professor Paul Dietze, Doctor Peter Higgs, Professor Mark Stoové, Professor Carla Treloar
+Professor Eileen Baldry, Professor Paul Dietze, Associate Professor Peter Higgs, Professor Mark Stoové, Professor Carla Treloar

 Associations between health and well-being of prisoners and recidivism are complex and inter-related.
 Prisoners have poor outcomes on physical and mental health measures, as well as on socio-economic measures such as poor education, housing, employment and relationships with family which are directly linked to health outcomes, repeat offending and recidivism.
 A history of injecting drug use and dependence on illicit drugs for a large number of prisoners is a particularly problematic aspect of these pathways.

 While the transition from prison to the community offers a key intervention point, there has been little progress in serving the pre- and post-release needs of this vulnerable population.
 The lack of research examining inmates’ experiences negotiating the complex post-release world in which health, social and criminogenic factors intersect, and which unpacks the trajectory of release-from-prison to return-to-prison, impedes the development of effective policies and interventions.

 1. Identify the health-related needs of ex-prisoners who inject drugs;